zephir-lang/zephir-docs/en/old/oop.rst

 Zephir supports calling method parameters by name or keyword arguments.
 Named parameters can be useful if you want to pass parameters in an arbitrary order, document the meaning of parameters, or specify parameters in a more elegant way.

 Consider the following example.
-A class called “Image” has a method that receives four parameters:
+A class called "Image" has a method that receives four parameters:

 .. code-block:: zephir